Asante-Akim South NDC parliamentary candidate takes campaign to markets | Ghana News Agency

 She has, therefore, been visiting and interacting with market women to give her their mandate to champion their aspirations as the backbones of their respective families and by extension the general livelihoods of the people.

-She distributed her branded T-shirts and aprons to the women and assured them of her unwavering commitment to helping them grow their businesses when given the opportunity to serve them.
+She distributed her branded T-shirts and aprons to the women and assured them of her unwavering commitment to help them grow their businesses when given the opportunity to serve them.

 Accompanied by some party executives and members of her campaign team, Maame Safoa underlined the need for Ghanaians to bring back the NDC to rescue the nation from the harsh economic conditions in the country.

-She said the NDC would restore the country to the path of economic growth anchored on job creation for the benefit of all.
+She said the NDC would restore the country on the path of economic growth anchored on job creation for the benefit of all.

-Almost eight years of the current government, according to her, had brought untold hardship on the citizens and left many youths jobless.
+Almost eight years of the current government, according to her, had brought untold hardship on the citizens and leaving many youths jobless.

 She appealed to the market women to rally behind the NDC in its quest to save the nation from further retrogression.